Keymaster65/copper2go/README.md

 * [ ] Fix memory leak in ReplyChannelStore (may be: add a release method or garbage collection; do not add if not needed)
 * [ ] Use term "oneway" instead of (incoming) "event" (breaking change)

+URLs path should be "/copper2go/3/api/TYPE/MAJOR.MINOR/WORKFLOW-NAME

+where

+* The '3' relates to the Application API major version
+* The '2' Application API major version is still supported but DEPRECATED
+* TYPE can be
+    * "reply" if a body is expected in the reply.
+The HTTP response is submitted during workflow processing.
+    * "oneway if, no body is expected in the reply.
+The HTTP response is submitted when workflow is initiated
+* MAJOR.MINOR is the version of the workflow
+* WORKFLOW-NAME is the target workflow of the request

+URL "/" shows licence information.

 ### "Binding" Release Plan Application API 3.1

 * [ ] Workflow with Json binding